 - Helps to determine if a company possessing primarily tangible assets is overvalued or undervalued.
-This is done by comparing values of net tangible assets per share to current share price of the company.
+This is done by comparing the values of net tangible assets per share to a current share price of the company.

 - Assists companies with accessing capital requirements for replacement or maintenance of existing tangible assets, and with investing for future growth.

 Commonly used methods for Tangible Assets Valuation:

 - Appraisal Method: An appraiser determines the fair market value of assets by considering their current condition, including wear and tear, expected lifespan, and degree of obsolescence.

 - Replacement/Reproduction Cost: The replacement cost identifies the potential cost of purchasing an asset with the same functions as the one it’s intended to replace in line with updated materials and standards.
-The reproduction cost states the cost which might be incurred in order to create an exact replica of an asset, even with obsolete materials and standard.
+The reproduction cost states the cost which might be incurred in order to create an exact replica of an asset, even with obsolete materials and standards.

 - Liquidation/Salvage Value: An assessor determines the fair value of an asset when the company gets liquidated or if the asset is no more usable.

 How can we support you?